IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/stephen-hay.md

 ## What excites you most these days?

 Pretty much everything.
 At the moment SVG really has my attention.
-I'm also fascinated by animation and also front-end performance, but I see new things every day that I find interesting.
+I'm also fascinated by animation and also frontend performance, but I see new things every day that I find interesting.

 ## What is the most important thing you’ve learned?